-In this tutorial, learn how to use the PDF Optimizer in Adobe Acrobat X Pro to reduce the file size of PDF files and speed up their display or download times.
+In this tutorial, learn how to OCR PDF by using the PDF Optimizer in Adobe Acrobat X Pro or Suite to reduce the file size of PDF files and speed up their display or download times.

 Annamarie Lukes February 17, 2011